aoanla/SRDBlog-Src/posts/highlights/2019/wknd-22Jun2019.rst

 (so, 1 tournament and 1 bootcamp), or if they involve Scottish leagues (since we are the *Scottish* Roller Derby Blog).
 Other notability might also allow the extra event - great posters, notable teams, etc. (League birthdays may count as "special" enough, at our discretion ;) )

-The Scottish clause here gives us two updates for the UK, one in Scotland and one down south!
-Meanwhile, in general, this is obviously a weekend for bootcamps, with 3 of them in Europe, and two of those full weekend events!
+This is a good weekend for tournaments - with two tournaments of interest to us in the USA (ECDX, where a lot of European, as well as US, teams try to get last-minute games for WFTDA eligibility requirements; and Hawai'i's Big Island Brawl, as Okinawa are there); but also two National or quasi-National tournaments in Europe (Spain's first ever Division 2 playoffs, and the sort-of-Italian-national-tournament Skake Im Ring).

 In a bid to make this list as useful as possible, we've avoided links to Facebook except where noted.
 (Links to Teams are to non-Facebook resources - Instagram, or actual team pages - we'd strongly recommend that Teams